 Final Thoughts

-Nepal is a land of epic adventures and deep spirituality whether you’re trekking to Everest, exploring ancient stupas, or spotting rhinos in Chitwan, this country leaves a lasting impression.
-Pack your sense of adventure (and some warm layers), and you’re in for an incredible trip!
+Nepal is a land of epic adventures and deep spirituality.
+Whether you’re trekking to Everest Base Camp, exploring ancient stupas, boating on Phewa Lake, or spotting rhinos in Chitwan National Park, this country leaves a lasting impression.
+Pack your sense of adventure (and some warm layers), and you’re in for an incredible trip to Nepal.

 🙋 Frequently Asked Questions